Arnoldo Mondadori Editore: History

 The company was founded in 1907 in Ostiglia by 18-year-old Arnoldo Mondadori who began his publishing career with the publication of the magazine Luce!.
-In 1912 he founded La Sociale and published the first book AiaMadama together with his close friend Tommaso Monicelli and the following year, La Lampada, a series of children's books.
+In 1912, he founded La Sociale and published the first book AiaMadama together with his close friend Tommaso Monicelli and the following year, La Lampada, a series of children's books.

 The publishing house kept working intensely even during the First World War, mainly on the publication of magazines for the troops on the front such as La Tradotta, which included contributions from famous illustrators and writers such as Soffici, De Chirico and Carrà.

 In 1919 the publishing house headquarters were transferred to Milan.
 After the First World War, Mondadori launched several successful book series including Gialli Mondadori in 1929, the first example of an Italian book series dedicated to detective and crime novels, by international writers, a new genre for Italy.
-The series is distinguished by the yellow (giallo in Italian) color of the covers.
+The series is distinguished by the yellow (giallo in Italian) colour of the covers.
 The response from the public was positive, with five thousand copies sold in a month and eight thousand after a hundred days.
 In addition to those who are considered the masters of the genre, such as Raymond Chandler, Dashiell Hammett, Georges Simenon, Agatha Christie and Erle Stanley Gardner, in 1931 even some Italian writers began to take an interest in the genre and write yellow novels.
 As a result of the success and longevity of the series, still on newsstands, "giallo" has become the Italian name of the literary genre.

-Despite a period of cultural autarky, in 1933 Mondadori started publishing works of international writers with the Medusa book series.
-In 1935, through an agreement with Walt Disney, the publishing house began the publication of a children's series based on Disney cartoon characters, which ran until 1988, when the agreement between Mondadori and the Walt Disney Company ended.
+Despite a period of cultural autarky, in 1933, Mondadori started publishing works of international writers with the Medusa book series.
+In 1935, through an agreement with Walt Disney, the publishing house began the publication of a children's magazine based on Disney comics characters, which ran until 1988, when the agreement between Mondadori and the Walt Disney Company ended (the comics rights were transferred to The Walt Disney Company Italy).

-In 1950 Mondadori returned to the information magazines, abandoned ten years earlier with the suspension, due to the war, of the monthly Tempo.
+In 1950, Mondadori returned to the information magazines, abandoned ten years earlier with the suspension, due to the war, of the monthly Tempo.
 The weekly Epoca was started, which imported the American model of photojournalism into Italy.
 A few years later, in 1962, Mondadori published Panorama.
-The magazine was founded as a monthly information magazine and it was only in 1967 that it became a weekly, inspired by the editorial formula of Time and Newsweek, and was transformed into a successful newsmagazine.
+The magazine was founded as a monthly information magazine, and it was only in 1967 that it became a weekly, inspired by the editorial formula of Time and Newsweek, and was transformed into a successful newsmagazine.